Ron Stewart

 Ronald George Stewart (July 11, 1932 – March 17, 2012) was a Canadian professional ice hockey player in the National Hockey League (NHL) from 1952 to 1973, as well as a coach.
 He spent the first half of his career with the Toronto Maple Leafs, and won the Stanley Cup three times from 1962 to 1964.
 The latter part of his playing career was spent with the Boston Bruins, St. Louis Blues, New York Rangers, Vancouver Canucks, and New York Islanders.
 He would later coach the Rangers for half of a season, and spent a full season as coach of the Los Angeles Kings.

 Early career

 After growing up in Alberta, Stewart moved to Ontario as a teen to participate in the Ontario Hockey Association, then the top ranked junior league.
 He won the Memorial Cup in 1952 with the Guelph Biltmores.

 NHL player

-Stewart played thirteen seasons for the Toronto Maple Leafs, taking part with them in three Stanley Cup championships in the early 1960s.
+Stewart played thirteen seasons for the Toronto Maple Leafs, and was part of three Leafs’ Stanley Cup-winning teams in the early 1960s.
 After his time in Toronto, he spent two seasons with the Boston Bruins (1965–1966, 1966–1967).
 He was chosen by the St. Louis Blues in the 1967 NHL Expansion Draft, before being traded to the New York Rangers in that same season.
 He spent part of the 1971–1972 season with the Vancouver Canucks, but returned briefly to the Rangers.
 He spent his final year, 1972-1973, with the New York Islanders.

-Stewart was a very good skater and probably ranked as the fastest of all Toronto Maple Leaf players from the mid-fifties through to the end of his career with the Leafs.
-During team practice sessions, he usually won the end-to-end skating rushes though during league games, he didn't often demonstrate his blazing speed in the same way as did Dave Keon and Frank Mahovlich.
-With his 6 ft.1 in. size, Ron was particularly adept in a defensive fore-checking role and former New York Ranger coach, Emile Francis regarded Stewart as one of the very best penalty-killers in the league.
-Offensively, Stewart was not a prolific goal scorer but he possessed a very quick wrist shot that made him a scoring threat.